 Meursault is a very different proposition to the excellent if small quantities of wine produced in Corton-Charlemagne.
-It produces almost as much white wine as all the other communes put together, yet there is real class and magic to be found in Meursault.
-Like the majority of appellations of the Cote d’Or, the history of the village and its vines are closely linked with the church.
+It produces almost as much white wine as all the other communes put together, yet there is real class and magic found in Meursault.
+Like most appellations of the Cote d’Or, the village’s history and its vines are closely linked with the church.
 Curiously, although Meursault is legally entitled to make red Burgundy, most growers have historically focused on growing Chardonnay to perfection.
 When Thomas Jefferson visited Burgundy in the late 18th century, he was famously gifted several bottles of Meursault, which he refers to in his writings.
 The village boasts a fine church dating from 1480, whose 57-meter spire can be seen some miles away.
 For that reason, Meursault is a favorite of wine tourists, who love strolling along the village’s main square and winding streets.

 Today the appellation has two distinct sections.
 The vineyards found north of Meursault stretches seamlessly into the boundaries of Volnay – the terroir is exceptional, containing Bathonian limestone.
 South of the village, however, the soil is lighter in color – the best crus are situated close to the village of Blagny.
 Meursault does not boast any grand cru vineyards, but the best of its premier crus are easily the equal of Corton-Charlemagne and Montrachet.
 The best Meursault premier cru is very special indeed.
-It combines the best elements of Puligny Montrachet and Corton, offering a richness and a gorgeous buttery characteristic, underscored by textbook acidity and verve.
+It combines Puligny Montrachet and Corton’s best elements, offering a richness and a gorgeous buttery characteristic, underscored by textbook acidity and verve.